 Incorporate both body brushing and body oiling into your daily and weekly routine to turn it into a ritual that supports you at the cellular level.
 And what better way than to have practices that are so simple and effective that you can do at home for yourself.

 As we see it, all of these benefits are “built in” to this power-pair of practices – to get these same results you would have to:

 ...get a massage (1 hr) ...get a body scrub (1 hr) ...invest in products that moisturize your skin ($$$) ...spent at least 30 minutes in a yoga practice and in savasana ...soak in the bath for 30 minutes ...find another form of detox practice (sit in a steam room / sauna 3x / week) ...use topical products to make your skin glow, cellulite creams, visine to brighten your eyes

 Ready to try it out?
 Watch the video here!

-Based on the results you can get at home with these two self-care practices, it’s worth spending a few minutes each day to incorporate them into your routine.
+Based on the results you can get at home with these two - practically free (once you buy a brush and oil) self-care practices, it’s worth spending a few minutes each day to incorporate them into your routine.